 Our migration is really about moving away from Plesk™

-Who is Upcloud?
-We honestly can’t say Upcloud was ever on our radar as a viable cloud hosting provider.
-Based in Helsinki, Finland, Upcloud was rarely mentioned in the typical industry forums.
+Who is UpCloud?
+We honestly can’t say UpCloud was ever on our radar as a viable cloud hosting provider.
+Based in Helsinki, Finland, UpCloud was rarely mentioned in the typical industry forums.
 What we did hear about UpCloud was all good things and they came highly recommended by the folks at ClusterCS, who manage hundreds of servers.
-Go Media decided to test drive UpCloud on some pilot projects and we were pleasantly surprised.
-The console was quick.
-The servers were ever faster.
+Go Media decided to test drive UpCloud on some busy sites and small clusters and have been pleased with the results.
+The console is quick.
+The servers were even faster.
 All the necessities in the cloud dashboard were easy to find and worked as expected.
 Their team was responsive and, maybe most importantly, they are transparent about their datacenter positions.
-Because we primarily serve small to medium sized businesses, we prefer to place our servers as close to our client’s business region as possible.
-We were happy to see UpCloud has partnered with CoreSite to provide their infrastructure in the United States.
+Because we host a lot of small business websites based in the U.S, we prefer to place our servers as close to our client’s business region as possible.
+We were happy to see UpCloud has partnered with CoreSite to provide their infrastructure in the Midwest.
 May we someday find ourselves “fired for choosing UpCloud”?
 It is impossible to tell.
-But the provider has struck as as extremely talented, ambitious and well on their way to contending with the behemoths.
+But the provider has struck us as extremely talented, ambitious and well on their way to contending with the behemoths.
 We feel a little competition for Bezos & Co. is a good thing.

 What our Clients Want